 Perfect as a fancy side dish (which doesn’t take much effort to make), these carrots and onions are perfect served with a wide variety of main dishes.
 I love how simple and elegant they look and how easy they are to prepare.

 You get to be the judge of just how “saucy” you want them to be.
 I typically start with 1/2 cup of water and go from there.
 I don’t typically need much, but if for some reason your carrots are taking a long time to cook, you may need to add a bit more.

-- 1lb carrots, cut into large coins (or baby carrots)
+1 pound carrots, peeled and cut into large coins (or baby carrots)